Skip to main content

 # Iterate freely without bumping the version

-geoengine apply --dev # tags as latest, no snapshot
+geoengine apply --dev # updates mutable latest

-geoengine apply --dev # overwrites latest, still no snapshot
+geoengine apply --dev # overwrites latest again

 # --- Ready for release ---